Innovation Management and Entrepreneurship MS

 • Undergraduate or graduate students as well as faculty from technical or scientific disciplines who want to develop complementary skills and perspectives in innovation and entrepreneurship, commercialize a technology, or work in R&D/innovation leadership roles.

-• Students from the arts or other areas interested in launching a freelancing business or entrepreneurial venture or interested simply in learning the business side of creative industries.
+• Students from the arts or other areas who are interested in launching a freelancing business or entrepreneurial venture or interested simply in learning the business side of creative industries.

 Time Limit for Degree Completion: 6 years